Venefilyn/EDAssets/fonts/elite-icons/README.md

+# Elite-Icons Webfont

+This webfont combines all Elite Icons into a single webfont.

+To check how your webfont looks like open [`demo.html`](demo.html) in a browser.
+This will also tell you how to use this webfont.

+For your convenience there is also a [SASS file containing variables for every icon](variables.scss).

-# How to build the icon font
+## How to build the icon font

 1. Run `./get.svg.sh`.
 This will copy all SVGs files to [`source`](source/)
 2. Open up https://icomoon.io/app